BruceGeLi/BruceGeLi.github.io/index.md

 # News

-May.
-2025, one co-authored paper got accepted by ICML 2025 🇨🇦.
+May 2025, one co-authored paper got accepted by ICML 2025 🇨🇦.

 Jan.
 2025, my latest work got accepted by ICLR 2025 as a Spotlight paper🔥.
-I will present it in Singapore 🇸🇬.
+I presented it in Singapore 🇸🇬.

 Dec.
 2024, I presented my co-authored work in NeurIPS 2024 in Vancouver, Canada 🇨🇦.